M1keM1ke/kirin-bytecode/README.md

 ### Features
-- base proxy.
-You can create proxy by inheritance like cglib.
+- **base proxy.** You can create proxy by inheritance like bytebuddy.
 Simple example:
 ```
 Object obj = new KirinBytecode()